 B. Longum may help clear histamine

-When I started to feel a sense of calm after taking B. Longum, I thought back to my histamine research.
-The case for B. Longum as a histamine degrader is, to date, only based on research in rats, but there is one study on record which found B. Longum helpful in reducing histamine levels when paired with B. infantis, another helpful probiotic strain commonly found in probiotic blends.
+The case for B. Longum as a histamine degrader is, to date, only based on research in rats, but there is one study on record which found B. Longum helpful in reducing histamine levels when paired with B. infantis, another beneficial probiotic strain commonly found in probiotic supplements and which is passed on from mother to infant at birth.
 2

 Pathogenic bacteria and fungus (Candida) can also release ammonia into the body.

-Interestingly, the exact strain of B. Longum I use, BB536, has been shown to degrade ammonia.
+Interestingly, the exact strain of B. Longum I have used, BB536, has been shown to degrade ammonia.
 4 This is interesting to our conversation about probiotics and brain health because ammonia is a neurotoxin that readily crosses the blood brain barrier.
 5

 Whether ammonia levels are elevated due to gut dysbiosis or genetics, or a combination of both, a strain of probiotic that can lighten this load is potentially valuable for some of us.

-The best study I found showed BB536 to be effective at reducing ammonia focused on lowering levels of ammonia released from pathogenic bacteria, such as E. Coli.
+The best study our team found showed BB536 to be effective at reducing ammonia focused on lowering levels of ammonia released from pathogenic bacteria, such as E. Coli.
 4

-B. Longum increases short chain fatty acid production
+B. Longum may increase short chain fatty acid production

 Butyrate is a short chain fatty acid that the colon makes when complex carbohydrates ferment in the gut.
 Butyrate helps protect the lining of the gut, helping to prevent chronic conditions like leaky gut.
 6